Housing

 Twentieth Century

-Late 20th into the 21st Centuries
+Late Twentieth into the Twenty-First Century

 Now

-The entire history amplifies the sad reality that our solutions to the great problems of housing and economic inequality are not-so-much.
-“The reason black people are so far behind now is not because of now,” Clyde Ross explains “It’s because of then.”
+Taken together, this history reveals a painful truth.
+Our responses to housing and economic inequality remain profoundly inadequate.
+As Clyde Ross has said, “The reason Black people are so far behind now is not because of now.
+It’s because of then.”

 Learn more about housing policy and reparations